Frindsbury: Later changes

 Much of the barn's original footings have been replaced.
 The original footings are present in the first 5 bays, particularly at the east side.
-The footings in the west wall of bays 5 onwards were rebuilt in the 1970s.
+The footings in the west wall of bays 5 onwards were rebuilt from November 1974 to April 1975.
 The rest consists of a mixture of eighteenth and nineteenth century repairs, often in brick.
 As well as the footings, parts of the ground plate and some weatherboards have been replaced.
 Some of this work was maintenance of the more vulnerable parts of the barn, but some reflected changing use.
 Notable amongst the changes were the blocking up of all the medieval doors and the insertion of later entrances.

 At various times low and high level partitions have been added.
 Evidence of this activity is present in chisel work, nail holes, mortices and the impression of boards in remaining timbers.
-Most of the floor is nineteenth century concrete with drainage channels.
+Most of the floor is nineteenth-century concrete with drainage channels.
 This appears to be associated with the housing of cattle.
 In other parts of the barn earthen and chalk floors can be found.
 In bays 8 and 9 worn cobbles and granite setts are again associated with animals, particularly with a nearby stable door and chewed timbers.

 Bay 11 has timber floors in each aisle.
 The timbers are hand sawn and old.
 Brick sleeper walls discovered by excavation indicate that the timber flooring may have continued across the whole width.
 Similar sleeper walls have been found in the damaged bay 3.
 Both these bays are thought to be the location of the medieval entrances and Austin suggests that they may have been threshing floors.